Trees & Forests

 Tree Traversal Visualizer

-Watch how BFS (Breadth-First Search) visits nodes level by level, while DFS (Depth-First Search) goes deep before backtracking.
+BFS (Breadth-First Search) visits nodes level by level using a queue, while DFS (Depth-First Search) goes deep before backtracking using a stack.
+Select a traversal type and run the animation.

 Current